2006–07 Crystal Palace F.C. season: Season summary

-Peter Taylor took the job at Crystal Palace after Hull City paid a compensation package of £300,000 to chairman Simon Jordan.
-For this Jordan received praise from Hull chairman Adam Pearson for his conduct in the process of appointing Taylor.

-Most Palace fans were very pleased with this appointment, and were looking forward to an exciting 2006–07 season.
+Peter Taylor was appointed as manager at Crystal Palace after the club paid Hull City a compensation package of £250,000.
+Chairman Simon Jordan received praise from Hull chairman Adam Pearson for his conduct in the process of appointing Taylor.
+Most Palace fans were pleased with this appointment, and were looking forward to an exciting 2006–07 season.

-Taylor made a whole host of summer signings, and despite a superb start which saw Palace at the top of the table after three games, a terrible run of form saw the Eagles slip down the order, falling to 20th at one stage.
+Taylor made a host of summer signings, and despite a start which saw Palace at the top of the table after three games, a terrible run of form saw the Eagles slip down the order, falling to 20th at one stage.
 Despite this, Jordan was content to leave Taylor in charge of first-team affairs, and his faith was rewarded as Palace picked up their form in the post-Christmas period.

-After being unbeaten in eight games, the Eagles finally disappointingly lost to Dennis Wise's struggling Leeds United side.
+After being unbeaten in eight games, the Eagles lost to Dennis Wise's struggling Leeds United side.
 Controversy followed the game as Wise revealed an unnamed Leeds player had shared information about the Leeds teamsheet to Taylor's side before the game.
 Many Palace and Leeds fans believed that former Eagle Shaun Derry might have been the player who shared the information, and though Derry's agent played down these reports, it is notable that Derry rejoined Palace in the following season.

 After a season of ups and downs, Palace eventually finished in 12th position.

 In June 2007 Jordan succeeded in his High Court battle against Coventry City boss Iain Dowie, with The Hon.
 Mr Justice Tugendhat ruling that Dowie had lied when negotiating his way out of his contract at Palace.
 Dowie won the right to appeal and thus the case dragged on, finally being settled out of court the following April for an unknown fee.